gbif/ipt/dataHostingCentres.md

 ## Colombia

-Provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [GBIF Spain IPT](http://www.gbif.es/ipt/).
-Please contact info@gbif.es for assistance.
+Provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [SiB Colombia IPT](http://ipt.sibcolombia.net/sib/).
+Please contact SiB Colombia <sib@humboldt.org.co> for assistance.

 ## Denmark

-Provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [GBIF Spain IPT](http://www.gbif.es/ipt/).
-Please contact info@gbif.es for assistance.
+Provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [DanBIF IPT](http://danbif.au.dk/ipt/).
+Please contact DanBIF <icalabuig@snm.ku.dk> for assistance.

 ## France

-Provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [GBIF Spain IPT](http://www.gbif.es/ipt/).
-Please contact info@gbif.es for assistance.
+Provides helpdesk support to new publishers in Spain, and hosting support for datasets on the [GBIF France IPT](http://www.gbif.fr/ipt/).
+Please contact GBIF-France <archambeau@gbif.fr> for assistance.

 ## Spain